-The Day of Surgery & Possum Unit cares for children of all ages requiring elective or emergency operations.
-Our unit allows a child to be admitted, operated on and discharged within the same day or within 48hrs post operatively.
+The Day of Surgery and Possum Unit cares for children of all ages requiring elective or emergency operations.
+Our unit allows a child to be admitted, operated on and discharged within the same day or within 48 hours post operatively.
 We are dedicated to providing the highest quality, professional, personalised care to our families and patients.

 Tell us about your RCH journey.

 I started my nursing career in 2004 as a new graduate at the RCH.
 I worked as a clinical nurse specialist in the burns, plastics, general surgical and urology unit for eight years prior to transitioning into the new hospital in 2011.
 I have worked as an Associate Unit Manager in the Possum unit until 2016 when I was appointed a Nurse Unit Manager of the Day of Surgery & Possum Unit.

 Talk us through what a typical day looks like.

 Every day is very different as it depends on the surgical demand of the hospital.
 I work very closely with the perioperative unit managers to facilitate the flow of patients preoperatively, intraoperatively and postoperatively.
 My day starts with connecting with my staff and accessing the surgical demand for the day and the needs of the patients and their families.
 I attend multiple meetings during the day to ensure the operational needs of the unit and hospital are met.

 What is the most rewarding thing about your current role?